darktable-org/dtorg/content/pages/about/faq.md

     * <a name="faq-windows-tiff"></a>**I try to export to a TIFF file and it takes ages, what's happening?**<a href="#faq-windows-tiff" class="anchor" title="Link to this FAQ entry">¶</a>

         We have got a few similar reports on slow TIFF export, and we have identified the root cause in an upstream system.
-Please bear with us until this gets fixed.
+Please update your darktable install, the fixes are part of the installer since 2.4.1.

     * <a name="faq-windows-logs"></a>**I read a lot of information in the manual to turn on some debug settings, but I cannot see any debug information.
 Where can I find those debug logs?**<a href="#faq-windows-logs" class="anchor" title="Link to this FAQ entry">¶</a>